 “Certain holiday themes seem to emerge and they are not just bound by the Christian iconography,” he says.
 “For instance, songs are often about comforting people in troubling times, about being home.
 Not just being in a safe place at home, but surrounded by people you love.”

-Joe Bennett, a forensic musicologist and Vice President for Global Strategy and Innovation at Berklee College of Music, has studied these recurring themes that appear in holiday music.
+Joe Bennett, a forensic musicologist and Vice President for Global Strategy and Innovation at Berklee College of Music, has studied these recurring themes in holiday music.
 In 2017, he conducted a study that inspired a song titled, “Love’s Not Just for Christmas.”

 After examining the top 78 holiday songs on Spotify, Bennett found the most common themes included: Home (family, gifts under the tree), Love (finding that special someone at Christmas), Lost love (feeling lonely at Christmas), Parties (dancing, mistletoe), Santa (and his reindeer), Snow (snowmen, sleighs, cold winters), Religion (Nativity story), and Peace on Earth.

 Holiday songs have musical elements that just make them sound festive.
 Instruments like sleigh bells and choirs singing indicate to listeners that they’re undoubtedly listening to a holiday song before they even hear the lyrics.
 Bennett’s study confirmed that 95 percent of the holiday songs he studied are in major keys with an average tempo of 115 beats per minute.

 “With holiday music, there’s an opportunity to write upbeat, up-tempo, happy songs,” says Stolpe.
 “I think the very idea of writing a happy song stretches us.
 So I think within those parameters it implies certain tempos and moods that we might not normally write.”